A. LOVE (EROS) IN ANCIENT GREEK LIFE AND LITERATURE

 In this part of the course we will study sample poems by important Greek poets and will listen to the musical settings of these poems by famous composers.
 We will also listen to urban folk songs ‘Rembetika’ and to folk songs of Mytilene, after reading their texts.
 We will also do a short story by a modern writer.

-You will learn the origins of important ancient words which are still used today in European languages.
-You will also memorize each day a short list with useful words and phrases of modern Greek, which you will be able to use in your contacts with the village.
+You will learn the origins of some important ancient words which are still used today in European languages.
+Also some useful words and phrases of modern Greek, which you will be able to use in your contacts with the village.

 D. ATHENIAN DEMOCRACY AND SOCIETY (to be offered in the future)